7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-No. Baby wipes should never be flushed into the toilet since they are not able to dissolve easily and could cause blockages.
+No. Baby wipes shouldn’t be flushed down the toilet as they do not dissolve well and can cause blockages.

-No. Paper towels are more dense than toilet paper, and they don’t break down as easily, leading to the possibility of clogging your plumbing system.
+No. Paper towels are thicker than toilet paper, and they aren’t broken down so easily, resulting in possible clogs in the plumbing system.

-If you find yourself dealing with a blocked drain do not be afraid to contact our professional plumbing solutions for assistance at Melbourne Blocked Drains Plumbers .
-We offer unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services to make sure your home is free of drainage problems.
-Call us now to make an appointment.
+If you’re dealing with a blocked drain Do not delay in calling our professional plumbing solutions at Melbourne Blocked Drains Plumbers .
+We offer unblocking blocked drains, drain clearing, CCTV drain inspection as well as pipe relining services to make sure your home is free of issues with drainage.
+Call us today to schedule an appointment.

 Additional Information